No More Dead Dogs (and More September Reads)

 Many of her tips highlighted things I also practiced during our lean years.
 Others were completely new to me, but ideas I’m eager to try.

-Gordon Korman’s Unpluged introduces readers to a handful of kids at a crunchy, tech-free summer camp.
-One, a rich, spoiled brat, deeply resents being sent there by his parents.
+Gordon Korman’s Unpluged introduces readers to a handful of kids at a crunchy, tech-free, summer camp.
+One of them — a spoiled brat from an uber-wealthy family –deeply resents being sent there by his parents.
 But as the summer progresses, he begins to forge some unlikely friendships, both with his fellow campers and with the indigenous wildlife.

-His attitude first begins to change when another camper finds a strange looking lizard stranded in a hot spring-fed pool.
-The two nickname the rescued reptile Needles and attempt to nurse him back to health.
+When one of the campers finds a strange looking lizard stranded in a hot spring-fed pool, the two nickname the rescued reptile “Needles” and attempt to nurse him back to health.

 Since the camp has a strict no-pets rule, they keep Needles hidden in a unused utility shack.
 But how long will their secret be safe?
 Can the campers who discover what they’re doing be trusted not to spill the beans?
 And what secrets are the staffers simultaneously hiding?